Tax planning for high earners

 Income tax

 Income tax is a tax imposed directly on your personal income.
-In simple terms, income tax is the tax on your earnings and is paid at 0% - 45% dependent on which of the income tax brackets you fall into.
+In simple terms, it is paid at rates between 0% and 45% dependent on which of the income tax brackets you fall into.

 Once your earnings exceed your personal allowance, you are required to pay tax on the following sources of income: